Prevent Bloating and Detoxify with This Salad

 - Black pepper to taste

-- Peel the cucumber and cut into slices, then chop the onion and parsley.
+- Then, peel the cucumber and cut into slices, then chop the onion and parsley.

-- Cut the tomatoes in half, if you like, that way they’ll catch more of the dressing and be more flavorful.
+- Next, cut the tomatoes in half if you like so they’ll catch more of the dressing and be more flavorful.

-- Peel the avocado and remove the pit and cut into chunks.
+- Peel the avocado, remove the pit, and cut into chunks.

-- First add the tomatoes, the onions, cucumber and parsley to a bowl and toss until well mixed.
-Then add the dressing (the oil and vinegar).
+- First, add the tomatoes, onions, cucumber, and parsley to a bowl and toss until well mixed.
+Then, add the dressing (the oil and vinegar).

 - Due to their more delicate consistency, add the feta cheese and avocado last.
 Sprinkle with black pepper to taste.
 We know you’ll just love this delicious salad!

-If you eat this salad two to three times a week and follow a low-fat diet and drink plenty of fluids, you’ll deflate the abdomen and cleanse the body.
+Finally, try to eat this salad two to three times a week and follow a low-fat diet.
+Additionally, drink plenty of fluids and you’ll deflate the abdomen and cleanse the body.